fbada/CS-300-Project-Two/readme.md

 9. Exit
 ======================================
 What would you like to do?
 3
 What course do you want to know about?
-CSCI400
+(Enter the course code e.g. CSCI300)CSCI400

 ======================================
           Course Details